CharlesGaydon/N-Step-DDQN-For-A-Hungry-Snake/README.md

 ---

-## Good ideas and lessons for next time
+## Good Ideas and Lessons For Next Time
 <a name="ideas"/>

 Reinforcement LearningL: